 This video is the second in a 3-part series about Risk Assessment.
-If you want to get an overview of risk assessment, the risk matrix and benefits of doing risk assessment then we suggest you check out the first video here.
+If you want to get an overview of risk assessment and benefits of doing risk assessment then we suggest you check out the first video here.

 In this blog, I'm going to discuss the 5 steps of risk assessment, which are:

 Evaluate the risk

 Whether we are in an office or a workshop, we have to walk around the workplace and understand what could cause harm to us in this location.
 We have to think also about contributing factors - If we do this activity, or if someone else is working alongside us and they do a particular activity, could it have an impact on me or others?

 We shouldn't focus on the trivial areas, we should concentrate on the significant hazards that really can cause the harm.
 And we must involve everyone that's going to be doing that task or could be affected.

 There may be a requirement to refer to instructions and guides and data sheets or manufacturers reference sheets, depending on the task you're going to be doing.
 This could be the use of chemicals or equipment that requires additional guidance.

 Is it just simply people within my group?
 Is it just myself?
 We have to consider whether there are additional controls that have to be put in place.
 Maybe there are expectant mothers in the workplace, or close by where we are working.

 Are there young people that we've brought into our workplace, possibly on a college placement or young apprentices?
 These additional people can be at greater risk and may need additional controls for that.